kelo-robotics/kelo_tulip/README.md

 # KELO Tulip

 This package contains the *KELO Tulip* software.
 This software takes a velocity vector for the overall platform and converts it to commands for the individual KELO Drives of the platform.
+It implements an EtherCAT master to communicate with the KELO Drives and provides a simple velocity controller that can be used on real robots as well as for simulation.

 ## KELO Drives and how to build a platform
 The [KELO Drive](https://www.kelo-robotics.com/technologies/#kelo-drives) is the patent pending novel drive concept for mobile robots developed by KELO robotics.
 These wheels can be attached to any rigid platform in order to transform it into a mobile robot.
 It can even be used to [robotize a container](https://www.kelo-robotics.com/customized-designs/#robotized-material-container).
 A few screws are enough.